Quant-X-Security-Coding-GmbH/nightlights/README.md

 A simple html and AngularJS website for presentation of images or drawings.

 Note that the LTS of AngularJS ended in december 2021.
-We will upgrade this repo to Angular, the successor of AngularJS in the next weeks.
+We will upgrade this repo to Angular, the successor of AngularJS, in the next weeks.
 This security related upgrade of a simple website is intended to be an example for our young developers and public users.

 Also check out: